Onyx-Protocol/Onyx/docs/future/protocol/specifications/txvm.md

 5. Fail if `destination` is negative.
 6. Fail if `destination` is greater than the length of the current program.

-Note 1: normally the program using `jumpif` is written as `<cond> <destination> jumpif`, but for brevity a slightly different syntax is used in the human-readable code:
+Note 1: normally the program using `jumpif` would be written as `<cond> <destination> jumpif` in assembly, but for brevity a slightly different syntax is used:

     <cond> jumpif:$<destination>